 8:00 pm: Outdoor movie -- including popcorn and cotton candy!

 Our most popular community event!
 On the first Friday following Labour Day, Manor Park comes out for food, music, a pie-baking contest, displays, and an outdoor movie!
-Ottawa businesses like The Works, Meatings Barbeque, Golden Crust Pizzeria and Mia's Indian Cuisine offer food for sale.
-The MPCC will be serving corn-on-the-cob!
+Ottawa businesses like The Works, Golden Crust Pizzeria, Mia's Indian Cuisine and (new!)
+Bacanalle offer food for sale.
 The most popular dessert is a slice from the entries in the Pie Baking Contest.
 Local not-for-profit organizations provide displays and activities.
 Kub Kar racing is particularly popular!
-New this year will be the Beechwood Mini-Market!
-The MPCC organizes sports and games, and glitter tattoos.
-Local businesses like Edward Jones and Celadon Spa add their own special touch.
+The MPCC organizes sports, games, glitter tattoos and face painting.
+Local businesses like Edward Jones add their own special touch.
 And did we mention the outdoor movie?
-Complete with popcorn and cotton candy!
+This year we will be screening Disney's Live Action ALADDIN - complete with popcorn and cotton candy!